hexplus/orcid-api-walkthrough/README.md

 gulp
 ```

-Source JavaScript and SCSS files are under /src folder, do not modify files that are in (/public/css and /public/js)
+Source JavaScript and SCSS files are under /src folder, do not modify files that are in (/public/gulp_derived)

 ### Production minimize mode
 The default view doesn't reference minimized js and css to make development easier.
 To enable css and javascript minimization